imixs/imixs-cloud/doc/SETUP.md

 * The master node is the kubernetes api server
 * The worker nodes are serving the applications (pods).

-A node can be a virtual or a hardware node.
+A node can be run on a virtual or on bare metal.
 All nodes are defined by unique fixed IP-addresses and DNS names.
 Only the manager-node need to be accessible through the Internet.
 So you also can connect your worker nodes with a private network if you like.

+### Cloudname, Hostname and FQDN

+To access our servers from the Internet as internally Linux distinguish between the system hostname (short name without a domain) and the fully-qualified domain name (FQDN) in the format hostname.domainname

+Kubernetes knows different node types e.g. master nodes and worker nodes.
+It is recommended that your hostname should reflect this in the nodename.
+Also it is recommended to have a short name for your cloud that should be also part of the hostname.
+This makes it more clear when working on a node directly or checking different log files.

+The FQDN than looks like this:

+	nodename.cloudname.domainname

+To set this names in `/etc/hosts` set the FQDN as the first column for the server's IP, followed by the short name.

+	$ cat /etc/hosts:
+	127.0.0.1    localhost
+	10.0.0.1     nodename.cloudname.domainname nodename-cloudname

+	10.0.0.1     kube-load-balancer

-To enable communication between your cluster nodes using short names, make sure that on each node the short host names are listed in the /etc/hosts with the public or private IP addresses.
+**Note:** To enable communication between your cluster nodes using short names, make sure that on each node the short host names are listed in the `/etc/hosts` with the public or private IP addresses.
+We also set a IP for the `kube-load-balancer` here.
+This IP can be used later for setting up a HA-Cluster.
+If you don't have multiple master nodes than place here the IP of your hostname.

+The hostname is stored in `/etc/hostname`

+	$ cat /etc/hostname:
+	hostname-cloudname

+This concept allows you to login form outside via the FQDN

+	$ ssh imixs@nodename.cloud.domainname

+and you also see the node and cloudname on your login promt:

+	Last login: Sat Nov 19 07:26:26 2022 from 93.104.191.28
+	imixs@nodename-cloud ~ $

-## The Cluster-User
+### The Cluster-User

 **Note:**
 In *Imixs-Cloud* you should always work with a non-root, sudo privileged cluster user.
 This protects yourself from doing nasty things with the root user.
 So first make sure that you have defined a cluster-user on your master node and also on all your worker nodes.